 Appropriately Uses Anti-Psychotic Medication

-This datapoint indicates the percent of long-term stay residents taking antipsychotic drugs.
-While antipsychotic drugs play an important role in caring for many residents, it is important to ensure these drugs are being used only where medically required.
-In limited cases, increased usage of these drugs may indicate a nursing home is using these medications to control patient behavior.
+This tells you the percent of residents who were prescribed antipsychotic drugs.
+While antipsychotic medications may be vital to many residents, it is important to ensure these medications are being used appropriately.
+In some situations, increased usage of these drugs may indicate that a facility is using these medications to control patient behavior.